azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

       "Enabled": false
    },
    {
-      "ControlID": "Azure_Storage_Deploy_Use_Geo_Redundant",
+      "ControlID": "Azure_Storage_DP_Encrypt_In_Transit",
-      "Id": "AzureStorage130",
+      "Id": "AzureStorage160",
-      "Recommendation": "**Note**: Use our Contoso-IT-EnableGRS.ps1 tool for this!"
+      "Recommendation": "**Note**: Use our Contoso-IT-EncryptInTransit.ps1 tool for this!"
    }
   ]
 }